KieuTho2506/SINGAPORE-AIRBNB-ANALYSIS/README.md

 The key to become successful is : review_score_rating

-=> In this article, I will compare the reviews between listings with high rating (review_socre 5.0) and listings with low rating(review_score <=2.0) to answer the question: "What factors affect the rating and how to get a high rating?"
+=> In this article, I will compare the reviews between listings with high rating (review_score 5.0) and listings with low rating(review_score <=2.0) to answer the question: "What factors affect the rating and how to get a high rating?"

 Main structures:
 - Using Wordcloud to find out factors appear a lot when customers review between listings with high and low ratings.